robfinch/Thor/Thor2024/README.md

 ## Out-of-Order Version
 ### Status
 The Thor2024 OoO machine is currently in development.
-The base machine has had its first simulation run.
+The base machine has been undergoing simulation runs.
+Running a test program in the FPGA the core was able to clear a text screen.
 A long way to go yet.

 ### Register File
 The register file contains 63 registers and is unified, supporting integer and floating-point operations using the same set of registers.
 One register code, 63, is dedicated to indicate the use of a postfix immediate for the value.